litterbox-sf-wdi-18/week_10_hw/README.md

 ```

-Then we can install via bower angular.
+Then we can install angular via bower.

 ```
 bower install --save angular
 ```

 Then verify that in your `vendor/assets/components/` their is an `angular` folder.
-If you verify that you application has angular you can then move on to requiring it in your assets.
+Once you verify that you application has angular you can then move on to requiring it in your assets.

 `app/assets/javascripts/application.js`